Sarlianth/fingerprint-auth/README.md

 ## How to Run

 ### Web application
+ - **WebApp has been deployed to Azure and is accessible [here](http://attendancegroup13.azurewebsites.net/).**
+ - However, if you wish to compile the project yourself, please follow the steps below
 1. Download the repository
 2. Open the solution in Visual Studio 2017
 3. Run the project in Visual Studio 2017